New cuisine from Québec: Our Montréal restaurant picks

 Québec's favourite pastry chef

 Patrice Demers is a culinary star in Québec and a champion of desserts.
-Building on his impressive track record at Laloux and Les 400 Coups, Patrice Demers has opened a bakery not far from Atwater Market, a farmer's market located in the Little Burgundy neighbourhood.
+Building on his impressive track record at Laloux, Patrice Demers has opened a bakery not far from Atwater Market, a farmer's market located in the Little Burgundy neighbourhood.
 Patrice Pâtissier is simultaneously a gourmet boutique, popular lunchtime spot and baking and wine-tasting workshop that delights food lovers and shares its craft with joy and passion.
 You won't be able to keep your eyes—and taste buds—off the almond cake, praline cake, pecan shortbread, kouign-amann, dessert ramekins and many other sweet offerings.
 A wonderful journey through Québec's dessert landscape.

 The weekend brunch is an indispensable part of your trip to Montréal, offering you a chance to kick back, relax and socialize.
 Book your table at La Récolte Espace Local today.
 The restaurant offers organic, local and responsible cuisine featuring a seasonal menu.
 Delicious!